SughoshDixit/made-in-india/README.md

 4. Change your db credentials in tabledef.py

-5. Using this command run the project: python app.py
+5. Run the file activate_run.cmd

 6.In browser open the port: 127.0.0.1:5000/